 7. Play Games

-7 Ways to Practice Spanish for Intermediate Spanish Students
+7 Ways to Practice Spanish for Intermediate Learners

 1. Get a Spanish Language Partner

-A Spanish Language Partner is one of the best ways you can find to practice Spanish.
-The idea is to find a native Spanish speaker with whom you can have conversations in Spanish, either online or in real life.
-In return, your partner will expect to have conversations with you in English.
-This way, both of you practice the language you want to learn.
+A Spanish conversation partner is one of the best ways you can find to practice Spanish.
+The idea is to find either another intermediate Spanish learner or a native Spanish speaker with whom you can have conversations in Spanish—either online or in real life.
+If your conversation partner is native Spanish, they may expect to have conversations with you in English in return.
+This way, both of you practice your target languages with each other.